hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 ### Resulting file:

-Your network configuration file should now be fully populated.
-It can be useful to take time to look over and ensure that the paths to the certifcates and keys are correct.
+The network configuration file should now be fully populated.
+It can be useful to take time to look over and ensure that the paths to the certificate and keys are correct.

-Your whole file should look like this:
+The whole file should resemble like this:

 ```bash
 {